gjbauer/my-ufs-standalone/README.md

 Things that need to be worked on:

 	* It needs to be able to use single level directories
-		- Partially complete, we can create a directory and reference it, but can't place files in them
+		- Partially complete, we can create a directory and reference it, but can only place one file in them
 	* After that, it needs to be able to support multi-level directories
+ 		- A lot of groundwork for that is already completed
 	* It has no timestamps
 	* It has no real permission model
 	* Only one block (2MB) is pressumed, no superblocks